Eggs vs. Egg Whites: Which One Is Healthier?

 As you can see, human beings require a lot of different vitamins and minerals to function properly.
 A whole egg contains a percentage of all of the above nutrients, making it one of the healthiest foods on the planet.

 Egg Yolks Contain Most of the Nutrients

 Yolks are the gooey golden orbs in the center of an egg and are full of flavor.
-Not only is the yolk the tastiest part of an egg, but it is also the most nutritious.
+You may be wondering if egg yolks have protein, but not only is the yolk the tastiest part of an egg, but it is also the most nutritious.

 However, not everything about the yolk is golden when compared to egg whites.
 Compared to the whites, egg yolks contain: